ramyardaneshgar/Docker/README.md

    By using Docker Compose and headless ZAP, I now have a portable security test rig that can be plugged into a **DevSecOps pipeline** for early vulnerability detection.

 4. **Scalable Threat Emulation**
-   This containerized approach can easily scale to multiple target containers (e.g., Juice Shop, bWAPP) and multiple scanners (e.g., Nikto, Burp CLI, Nmap), all coordinated through automation.
+   This containerized approach can easily scale to multiple target containers (Juice Shop, bWAPP) and multiple scanners (Nikto, Burp CLI, Nmap), all coordinated through automation.